Reference

 Brand protection and typosquatting

-The domain_variants tool runs 14 mutation algorithms over a domain and returns the lookalikes that are actually registered — homoglyphs, bitsquats, TLD swaps, omissions, and more.
+Run the typosquat gallery workflow over a domain — it runs 14 mutation algorithms and returns the lookalikes that are actually registered (homoglyphs, bitsquats, TLD swaps, omissions, and more).
 Pivot the hits through threat intel and WHOIS to see which ones are live attacks.

 - "Generate lookalike domains for our brand, then check which ones are on threat feeds or resolve to live IPs."